amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

       2. **Initialize the Sweep**:

-         Use the following command to initialize the sweep:
+         Run the following command to create and initialize the sweep:

          ```bash
           wandb sweep sweep.yaml
+         ```
+         This will create a new sweep and return a unique sweep ID.

+      3. **Launch Agents:**:

+         Once the sweep is initialized, you can launch agents to start running the sweep.
+Each agent runs one instance of the sweep:

+         ```bash
+         wandb agent <SWEEP_ID>
+         ```